mediocregopher/bonfire/README.md

       to be met can be found at.
 The size of ip can be used to determine which version it is (ipv4: 4 bytes, ipv6: 16 bytes).

+### Message sizes

-The maximum message size possible is 85 bytes (a `Meet` message using ipv6).
-Any packet which is larger, or does not conform to expected field values, may be discarded by any peer or bonfire server.
+The minimum message possible is 66 bytes, and the maximum message size possible is 149 bytes (a `Meet` message using ipv6).
+Any packet which is not within this range, or does not conform to expected field values, may be discarded by any peer or bonfire server.